3 years ago

 We hope that a better understanding of the molecular mechanisms of breast cancer will identify new drug targets for people with TNBC.
 This is important as TNBC is often aggressive, and treatments are more limited for this subtype.
 Also, if we can identify chemicals that alter the way cells behave, resulting in cancer, this can be used to prevent cancer cases in the future.

 I’ve just started the third year of my PhD.
 Having missed six months of lab time due to COVID disruptions, it will be hectic in the lab!
 Then it’s on to writing up my results…

 Honestly – I’m not sure yet!

-I love travelling and exploring new places, I used some of my time in lockdown to practice my Spanish so I’d love to visit South America again once it’s safe!
-I also enjoy keeping fit and do lots of yoga and running.
-I should have been doing the Leeds half marathon and Tough Mudder this summer (fingers crossed for 2021), but I did manage to do a very rainy Yorkshire Three Peaks!
+I love travelling and exploring new places.
+During lockdown, I used some of my time to practice my Spanish.
+So I’d love to revisit South America once it’s safe!
+Also, I enjoy keeping fit and doing lots of yoga and running.
+I should have been doing the Leeds half marathon and Tough Mudder this summer (fingers crossed for 2021.
+But I did manage to do a very rainy Yorkshire Three Peaks!

-We’re thankful to Freya for taking the time to talk to us and to Dr Laura Matthews, lead researcher on the “The role of nuclear receptors in breast cancer”-project for their work to help prevent breast cancer.
+We’re thankful to Freya Leif for taking the time to talk to us and Dr Laura Matthews for their work to help prevent breast cancer.